SvenBroeckling/phasesix-rulebook/published/magic_en.md

 * 9th century: Magic level 1
 * 10th century: Magic level 0
 {% else %}
 There is a certain *level of magic* in the world.
-This indicates the strength of the magic that surrounds the characters.
-Usually, this magic level is **1**.
-Special places can have a different magic level, for example, a magic place at an old oak tree in an enchanted forest can have a higher magic level.
+This indicates the strength of the magic surrounding the characters.
+Usually this magic level is **1**.
+Special places may have a different magic level, for example a magic place by an old oak tree in an enchanted forest may have a higher magic level.
 It is also possible to play in a world where magic has a much higher influence.
 {% endif %}

-Additional dice are used in the casting of spells at the level of the prevailing magic level.
+Additional dice are used when casting spells based on the current Magic level.

-If the magic level is above 5, the cast magic is completely chaotic and unreliable.
-The game master decides exactly how a spell is cast.
-In addition, any spell cast at a magic level of 6 or higher will definitely cause **side effects**.
+If the magic level is above 5, the magic cast is completely chaotic and unreliable.
+The GM decides exactly how a spell is cast.
+In addition, any spell cast with a magic level of 6 or higher will definitely have **side effects**.

 ### Basic Attributes